vinod-polinati/vinod-polinati/README.md

 Supp <br />
 - I am <b>Vinod Polinati</b> better known as 'Vinod'🕵🏼‍♂️ <br />
-  - A Crazy, enthusiastic, energetic computer science engineering student skilled in leadership, with a strong foundation in logical reasoning, and cross-platform coding.
-In search of a role at a well reputed organisation a role where I can utilise my skills and also enhance the organisation's growth.<br />
+  - A Crazy, enthusiastic, energetic computer science engineering student skilled in leadership, with a strong foundation in logical reasoning.In search of a role at a well reputed organisation a role where I can utilise my skills and also enhance the organisation's growth.<br />
 - I am from <strong>India</strong><br />
 <br/><br/>
 <hr>